9 Best Fall Drives in Colorado to See Mountain Autumn Colors

 We love the drive along Hoosier Pass from Alma to Breckenridge!
 In fact, we take this route every year when we drive through Breckenridge and Frisco on our way to Glenwood Springs.

 Like many of our recommended drives, this highway is only two lanes and can be crowded on weekends.
+If you can, we recommend traveling on a weekday to avoid the heavy traffic along I-70.

 As you continue through Hoosier Pass, you’ll notice a significant difference between the southern (Alma) side of the pass and the northern (Breckenridge) side.